Contractions

 Are contractions informal?

-There is a longstanding superstition against using contractions in formal writing.
-While this is generally a good rule for very formal and solemn contexts, most of the time there’s no good reason to avoid contractions.
+There is a longstanding superstition that contractions are always out of place in formal or serious writing.
+This may be a good rule for very formal contexts, especially when you are not familiar with your audience and need them to take you seriously, but outside very formal writing, there’s no good reason to avoid contractions.
 Yes, they create a breezier, more speech-like tone, but there’s nothing improper about that.
-In fact, using the non-contracted versions can sound overformal.
+In fact, using the noncontracted versions can sound overformal.

-For example, these major publications have no prohibitions against contractions in most of their stories:
+For example, these major news publications have no prohibitions against contractions in most of their stories:

-And these great writers see fit to use contractions freely in their work:
+And these notable writers see fit to use contractions freely in their work:

 But the magistrate was half blind and half childish, so he couldn’t reasonably be expected to discern what other people did.
 [Charles Dickens]